Clean Room Construction for Pharma and Tech

 - Lighting: LED fixtures with smooth, sealed lenses.
 Typical illumination levels are 50 to 75 footcandles at work surfaces.

-- Grounding: Static-sensitive environments (semiconductor) require comprehensive ESD grounding systems in the floor, workstations, and equipment connections.
+- Grounding: Static-sensitive environments (semiconductor) require full ESD grounding systems in the floor, workstations, and equipment connections.

 Plumbing